maxnd/mxMarkEdit/README.md

 The last four opened files are available in the `File` menu.
 When they are opened, the cursor move to the last position it had during the last editing.

 The `Edit - Find` menu item allows to find the first occurrence – with the button `First` or by pressing `Return` - or the following occurrences – with the button `Next` or by pressing `Command + Return` – of a sentence, or to replace all occurrences with another text.
 Search and replacement are not case sensitive.
-When using the replacement function, the `\n` code replaces the paragraph breaks, while the `\t` code replaces the tabs, both in the `Search text` field and in the `Replace with` field.
+When using the replacement function, the `\n` code replaces the `Line feed`, which in macOS or Linux is the paragraph break, the `\r` code replaces the `Enter` while the `\t` code replaces the tabs, both in the `Search text` field and in the `Replace with` field.
+In document written on Windows systems, the paragraph breaks are made by `Line feed` + `Enter`.

 The `Edit - Insert link to file` allows to select a file and to insert its path and name in the text preceded by the `file://` heading.
 All the possible spaces are converted with `%20`, so that the file name may be properly recognised as a link.

-The `Edit - Find duplicate words` shows in red all the words of each paragraph, separated by `.`, `?` or `!` followed by space or `Return`, that are present also in the previous paragraph, to alert the user to use possibly a synonym; if there’s no selected text, all the document is checked after a confirmation.
+The `Edit - Find duplicate words` shows in red all the words of each paragraph, separated by `.`, `?` or `!` followed by `space` or `Return`, that are present twice in the same paragraph or in the previous one, to alert the user to use possibly a synonym; if there’s no selected text, all the document is checked after a confirmation.
 This may take some time.

 The menu item `Edit - Show todo form` opens a form with the list of all the todo items.
 Pressing `Return` or double clicking on one of them selects the corresponding item in the document.
 Click on the headers of the columns of the form sorts the data, initially sorted by deadline.
 The date of the expired items is shown in red.
 The check box at the bottom allows to hide the todo items already done.
 The button `Copy` copies into the clipboard the content of the form; the values are separated by tab, so that they may be pasted in the columns of a spreadsheet.